Raymi306/personal-site/content/tutorials/python/10_first_steps.md

 ```

 to learn about the many other options these collections provide.

 Strings can also be indexed and iterated over in a manner similar to a tuple or list, allowing you to access individual characters.
 Strings, like tuples, are immutable.
-Here, we also catch a glimpse of for loops.
-This syntax allows us to conveniently loop through each item in a collection.

 ## Functions